AgoraIO-Community/awesome-agora/README.md

 ## Web Demos

-To demo all of Agora's Web SDK features, check out the [Agora Web SDK Demos](https://webdemo.agora.io/) page.
+To demo all of Agora's Web SDK features, check out the [Agora Web SDK Demos](https://webdemo-global.agora.io/index.html) page.
-This includes the following examples:
+To use the Agora demos you will have to configure your `AppID` and `AppCertificate`.

+Demos included:

 #### Basic Features